-HEC Montréal is one of 37 universities included in U-Multirank for Canada.
-HEC Montréal is a small public university located in Montreal with 5721 students enrolled (2017 data or latest available).
+HEC Montréal is one of 40 universities included in U-Multirank for Canada.
+HEC Montréal is a midsize public university located in Montreal with 6133 students enrolled (2019 data or latest available).
 It was founded in 1907.
 With regard to the scope of its subjects and degree programmes offered, the HEC Montréal is a specialised institution.
 It doesn't offer programmes in foreign languages.
-It is characterised by a high percentage of international students.
-The graduation rate of HEC Montréal is 87,79 (bachelors) and 78,98 (masters).
+The HEC Montréal graduation rate is 87,52 for bachelors (A score) and 80,85 for masters (B score).
 As made clear by its sunburst chart – a snapshot illustration of the university’s performance profile across the five U-Multirank dimensions – the HEC Montréal is strongest in Regional Engagement.
-Its overall profile shows top performance across various indicators, with 12 ‘A’ (very good) scores overall.
+Its overall profile shows top performance across various indicators, with 13 ‘A’ (very good) scores overall.
 For a comprehensive overview of this university’s performance, see its complete performance scores in the tables below.

 HEC Montréal